-Job openings were at 7.1 million on the last business day in February, down from 7.6 million openings in January.
-The number of workers who were hired, quit or were laid off were all little changed from the previous month.
-Following is a summary of key data from the just-released Job Openings and Labor Turnover Survey (JOLTS) from the Bureau of Labor Statistics:
+June job openings were at 7.3 million, little changed from the prior month.
+The number of workers who were hired, quit or laid off was also little changed from May.
+Here is a summary of key data from the U.S. Bureau of Labor Statistics’ just-released Job Openings and Labor Turnover Survey (JOLTS):

 - People hired: 5.7 million

 - People who left their jobs (total): 5.5 million

 - People who left their jobs (voluntarily quit): 3.4 million

 - People who left their jobs (layoff or involuntary reason): 1.7 million

 - People who left their jobs (retirement or other reason): 345,000